 - Pay all accounts on time.
 If a late payment caused your credit score to drop, the best thing you can do is to continue on-time payments on all of your accounts.
 After a few months of consistent on-time payments, your credit score could slowly improve.
 An easy way to prevent late payments is to set up automatic payments and email or text reminders on your financial accounts.

-Finally, keep track of your overall credit health with Credit Karma's free full credit report and other tools, which help you keep an eye on your on-time payment history and other important credit score factors.
+Finally, keep track of your overall credit health by checking your free credit reports on Credit Karma.
+We break down the factors that can affect your score, so you can keep an eye on your payment history along with other important areas.
 Paying on time every month could help you build good credit history and improve your credit score over time.

 Editorial Note: The editorial content on this site is not provided by the bank or issuer.
 Opinions expressed here are author's alone, not those of the bank or issuer, and have not been reviewed, approved or otherwise endorsed by the bank or issuer.
 Credit Karma may be compensated by companies mentioned through advertising, affiliate programs or otherwise.
 It is this compensation that enables Credit Karma to provide its members with services like free access to your credit scores and free monitoring of credit and financial accounts at no charge.